 With internet access available worldwide and digital technology developing at the speed of light, it is no wonder that the e-commerce market is skyrocketing and that online marketing is more powerful than ever before.
 And WeChat definitely contributed to that.

 In 2018, consumers across the globe bought goods at 2.86 trillion USD online.
 That is a plus of 18% compared to the previous year 2017.
 With almost 50%, e-commerce in China has the largest market share.
-In 2018, China’s online retail sales equalled about 1.33 trillion USD.
+In 2018, China’s online retail sales equaled about 1.33 trillion USD.
 The USA takes second place.

 Are you wondering, what all of this has got to do with the app market?
 In case you haven’t heard, WeChat is not only China’s most popular messaging app with over 1 billion monthly active users, but it is also the world’s largest standalone mobile app.